-Talk about a Hollywood success story!
-Burt Reynolds has had a career spanning an incredible 60 years, beginning with guest-starring roles on TV series and a couple of shows of his own.
-He then made the leap to the big screen and, over the course of a decade, became one of the most popular movie stars in the world.
-Now, he's transitioned over to more of a character actor, but what an amazing legacy he's given us as he's continued to practice his craft.
+With his passing, one of filmdom's greatest icons is gone, but what an incredible Hollywood success story!
+The career of Burt Reynolds spanned an incredible 60 years, beginning with guest-starring roles on TV series and a couple of shows of his own.
+But with an eye always locked towards the big screen, he made that leap and over the course of a decade became one of the most popular movie stars in the world.
+In the latter part of his life, as leading man roles eluded him, he transitioned over to becoming more of a character actor — and it's an amazing legacy he's left us.

 Burt is Smokey and the Bandit.
 (Photo Credit: Getty Images)

 Today's moviegoers may not realize it, but Burt — born Burton Leon Reynolds on Feb.
 11, 1936, in Lansing, MI — starred in some truly amazing movies that really connected with audiences.
 Among them are the still-disturbing Deliverance, the ultimate "good ole boy" adventure Smokey and the Bandit, the prison drama The Longest Yard, and a drama set within the porn industry, Boogie Nights, which represented one of his most nuanced performances and even earned him an Academy Award nomination.